ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-06-03-metaprogrammingi-ruby.markdown

 ```

 Even if you call `another_method` after the `using`, the call to `my_method` itself happens before the `using`—so it calls the original, unrefined version of the method.

+A help reference, [Refinements in Ruby](http://timelessrepo.com/refinements-in-ruby) by The timeless repository.

 # Methods